Operational Toolset

 The Growth Glue that Brings It All Together

 So far, we have discussed Leadership Mindset and Organization Skillset.
 They are interdependent.
 An effective Leadership Mindset uncovers weaknesses in the Organizational Skillset by staying engaged and asking all the right questions.
 Often, leaders make judgments on less-than-robust data, which results in wasted development time and inefficient use of scarce technical resources.
-We use an Operational Toolset that includes the Breakthrough Toolkit™ to transform market data into the insights that are the foundation of successful growth strategies.
+We use an Operational Toolset that includes the Breakthrough Innovation Hub™ to transform market data into the insights that are the foundation of successful growth strategies.

 The Operational Toolset